 Fixed Gear Gallery has photos of fixies from all over the world.
 Not all of them are great, but they are all owned by people who love them.
 There are lots of sweet bikes of all kinds on Velo Space.

-This is what I'm usually riding these days.
 I found the frame used in a little shop in south Osaka.
-It's a training frame for track riding made by a little mark called Miyuki that's now out of business, but used to run out of Tokyo.
-I've never actually seen any other Miyuki's on the road, but they sometimes pop up on the Japanese auction sites.
-It's got nitto 35cm bars and stem.
+It’s a training frame for track riding made by a little mark called Miyuki that’s now out of business, but used to be based in of Tokyo.
+I’ve only seen one other Miyuki’s on the road, but they sometimes pop up on the Japanese auction sites.
+This one is marked with the serial number 130 on the bottom bracket, giving a clear indication of how rare these frames are.
+It’s got Nitto 35cm bars and stem.
 A Dura-ace crank and chain ring and a bunch of other random stuff on it.

 This is the first bike I built.
 I put it together at Our Community Bikes in Vancouver with the help of the good people there.
-It's built on an Iverson frame from the early 70s (#F5K05820).
-It's all cheap and used parts, but it rides well.
+It’s built on an Iverson frame from the early 70s (#F5K05820).
+It was all cheap and used parts, but it rode well.
+I gave it to a friend in Osaka when I moved to Tokyo.

 I built this bike for my sister.
 It was her first fixie.
 She pimped it out a lot nicer after I gave it to her, but sadly it was distroyed by a car.
 The frame is from a mid 80s Bianchi Rekord 842 (2C09315).
 The bike was in bad shape when I got it.
 It had been neglected and abused.
 The fork was ruined and it had been ridden on a broken rear axle.
 Nevertheless, I was still able to use a lot of the original parts.